Nucleus .Net Core CMS

 Sample Container

-The simplest form of a container is one which simply renders @Model.Content, but your container may add other Html, as well as CSS styles to control prenentation.
+The simplest form of a container is one which simply renders @Model.Content, but your container will generally include other Html elements, as well as CSS styles to control prenentation.
 You can also access the properties of the container Model, which is of type Nucleus.Abstractions.Layout.ContainerContext to access the Site, Page and Module properties.
 The example below uses the Model.Module.Title property to output the module's title as a heading.

 your-container.cshtml